A Step-by-Step Guide to Curriculum Inventory (CI) Reporting

-When you have run the Sample Report and are satisfied with the results, you can proceed to submit the CI Report directly from the Leo Submission Center to the AAMC CI Portal.
+When you have run the Sample Report and are satisfied with the results, you can submit the CI Report directly from the Leo Submission Center to the AAMC CI Portal.

 Click on Download XML to download and save a copy of the XML file that has been submitted to the AAMC.

 Once the CI Report is submitted, if there are no errors, the AAMC returns a PDF for verification within 3-5 business days to the institution.
 Leo does not receive a copy of what is sent back by the AAMC, even if the CI Report has been submitted through our system, though we can now access your report from the CI Vendor Portal to better support you should you have a question.